 - Chop veggies very finely.

-- Take all purpose flour and make its thin batter by adding water, little at a time, so as to avoid lumps.
+- Take all-purpose flour and make its thin slurry by adding water, little at a time, so as to avoid lumps.

 - Squeeze out all the water from soaked soya granules.

 - Add chopped veggies, soaked and squeezed soya granules, roti crumbs ( around 1 Cup), salt, oregano, pepper and chilli flakes to mashed potatoes and make a tight dough.